In this article, we explain the GRPI model and why it’s useful for team development and effectiveness.

 They are distributed according to their knowledge and experience.

-Roles come with responsibilities that members must be accountable for.
+Roles come with responsibilities that every team member must be accountable for.

-This is also the time when members must come to work collectively and cooperate.
+This is also the time when team members must come to work collectively and cooperate.

 If a team does not have a clear distribution of roles, it can be a source of blaming and conflict due to overlapping responsibilities or undefined boundaries.